Czech tycoon Kretinsky eyes German steel and big subsidies – DW – 07/28/2023

 However, Kretinsky hasn't kept all his eggs in one basket, spending recent years shopping enthusiastically in Western Europe.

 Significant stakes have been acquired in supermarket chains in the UK, France and Germany.
+On Friday, embattled French retail giant Casino said Kretinsky was one of two candidates in the running to buy the debt-laden grocery chain.
 Stakes have also been taken in postal services in the UK and Netherlands.

-Having previously joined a trend that sees the Czech media landscape dominated by oligarchs seeking political clout, Kretinsky has sought to replicate the trick in France.
-But journalists at Le Monde blocked his attempt to secure control of France's newspaper of record proclaiming commitment to an independent press.
+Having previously joined a trend that sees the Czech media landscape being bought out by oligarchs seeking political clout, Kretinsky has sought to replicate the trick in France.
+But journalists at Le Monde blocked his attempt to secure control of France's newspaper of record, proclaiming commitment to an independent press.

 In addition, Ukraine labelled German wholesale giant Metro a sponsor of war, claiming that "key shareholder [Kretinsky]… is closely linked to the oil, gas and banking sectors of Russia's economy."